temanmu/astc/README.md

 ### To Do :

 - Create guidance for each checklist
-- Create checklist on spread sheet
+- Create checklist on google sheets / spreadsheet

 ### Contribution